spice-h2020/linked-data-layer-requirements/README.md

 ## Types of users

-- Owner: the entity owning the copyright of the asset / content.
+- **Owner**: the entity owning the copyright of the asset / content.
 For example, the artist, the governmental agency, the social media user
-- Custodian: the entity managing the asset and its metadata.
+- **Custodian**: the entity managing the asset and its metadata.
 For example, the museum, the national archive, the social media provider
-- Builder: the entity that offers a service on top of data provided by the custodian.
+- **Builder**: the entity that offers a service on top of data provided by the custodian.
 For example, the company building a tourism application or a museum wanting to curate social media posts to enhance their collection.
-- End user: the citizen that interacts with cultural heritage through a social media or the scholar that studies the museum archive.
+- **End user**: the citizen that interacts with cultural heritage through a social media or the scholar that studies the museum archive.
 They can produce new content, for which they are "owners".

 ## Guidelines for contributors